footley/md2ebook/test/test-files/pretty-example.md

         is preserved
     here.

-You can also put text in nice little "code" blocks like this: use the `force you` smeg head.
-Really you already know how. **Note that on calibres mobi reader, these mess up, on the kindle itself they are fine.
+**Note that on calibres mobi reader, these mess up (they cause all subsequent test to be indented at the same level), on the kindle itself they are fine.
 Also on calibres epub reader they are fine**

+You can also put text in nice little "code" blocks like this: use the `force you` smeg head, really you already know how.

 Now the Second Chapitre!
 ------------------------